 Edamame and Ricotta Toasts

-Better than bruschetta, this all-star appetizer features creamy edamame and rich ricotta on crunchy slices of toasted French bread.
-Heighten the spread by stirring in garlic and fresh basil.
+Better than bruschetta, this all-star appetizer features mashed edamame and rich ricotta on crunchy slices of toasted French bread.
+Heighten the flavor of the spread by stirring in garlic and fresh basil.

 Spiced Apricots in Dark Chocolate